 Amino acids as bio-organocatalysts in ring-opening copolymerization for eco-friendly synthesis of biobased oligomers from vegetable oils

-Werlinger, Francisca; Beroiza-Duhart, Monserrat; Douglas-Gallardo, Oscar A.; Oyarzo-Aro, Silvia; Valenzuela, Maria Luisa; Trofymchuk, Oleksandra S.; Flores, Mario E.; Martinez, Javier
+Beroíza-Duhart, Monserrat; Oyarzo-Aro, Silvia; Trofymchuk, Oleksandra S.; Martinez, Javier

 Abstract

---- - Herein, we present an innovative synthetic approach for producing a diverse set of biobased oligomers.
+Herein, we present an innovative synthetic approach for producing a diverse set of biobased oligomers.
 This method begins with olive oil and employs a wide variety of commercially available amino acids (AAs) as bio-organocatalysts, in addition to tetrabutylammonium iodide (TBAI) as a cocatalyst, to synthesize various biobased oligomers.
 These biobased oligomers were strategically prepared starting from epoxidized olive oil (EOO) and a variety of cyclic anhydrides (phthalic, PA; maleic, MA; succinic, SA; and glutaric, GA).
-Among the amino acids tested as bio-organocatalysts, l-glutamic acid (l-Glu) showed the best performance for the synthesis of both poly(EOO-co-PA) and poly(EOO-co-MA), exhibiting 100% conversion at 80 degrees C in 2 hours, whereas the formation of poly(EOO-co-SA) and poly(EOO-co-GA) required more extreme reaction conditions (72 hours under toluene reflux conditions).
+Among the amino acids tested as bio-organocatalysts, l-glutamic acid (l-Glu) showed the best performance for the synthesis of both poly(EOO-co-PA) and poly(EOO-co-MA), exhibiting 100% conversion at 80 °C in 2 hours, whereas the formation of poly(EOO-co-SA) and poly(EOO-co-GA) required more extreme reaction conditions (72 hours under toluene reflux conditions).
 Likewise, we have succeeded in obtaining the trans isomer exclusively for the MA based-oligomer within the same synthetic framework.
 The obtained oligomers were extensively characterized using techniques including NMR, FT-IR, GPC and TGA.
-A series of computational simulations based on density functional theory (DFT) and post-Hartree Fock (post-HF) methods were performed to corroborate our experimental findings and to obtain an understanding of the reaction mechanisms. - This is the first contribution reported to date in the literature in which natural precursors such as amino acids (AAs) have been effectively employed as bio-organocatalysts for the preparation of biobased polyesters.
+A series of computational simulations based on density functional theory (DFT) and post-Hartree Fock (post-HF) methods were performed to corroborate our experimental findings and to obtain an understanding of the reaction mechanisms. © 2024 The Royal Society of Chemistry.

 Más información

-Título de la Revista: ORGANIC & BIOMOLECULAR CHEMISTRY
+Título de la Revista: Organic and Biomolecular Chemistry

 Fecha de publicación: 2024